junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean swallows again, nodding, thinking fast.
 "One-way, you say, so there is some way in.
 Can I go there?"

 "Unless you're angel or demon, which you're not."
-Death points out.
+It's just the fact that Death points out.

 "Not even when I go to Heaven or Hell?"